sohaibfarooqi/flask-stargate/README.md

-REST api for for online event listings.
+A simple, clean REST api.